thoughtspot/thoughtspot.github.io/_appliance/gcp/launch-an-instance.md

       | 4001  | HTTP         |  Data Cache Debugging         |

 7. Attach two 1 TB SSD drives for data storage.
+If you are using GCS, attach only 1 SSD drive, with 500 GB instead of 1 TB.

     a.
 Click the **Disks** tab, and click **Add new disk**.